vessl-ai/examples/services/service-quickstart/README.md

 ## Launch the app

 Deploy your service with VESSL Service with a single command.
-This will create a first revision of your production Llama 3.1.
+This will create a first revision of your production Phi-4-mini-reasoning.
 ```
 vessl service create -f quickstart.yaml
 ```